 Margaret has a long standing involvement in the sister city relationship, has travelled to Japan many times, and has home hosted many of the exchange students visiting from Susono city.

 Bev is the longest serving member of our executive committee and currently performs the role of Treasurer.
 She has a great love of travel and particularly enjoys her trips to Japan and our sister city Susono.
-Bev's past roles have also included serving as a counsellor to the many students who have come to Frankston on long term exchanges.
+Bev's past roles have also included serving as a counselor to the many students who have come to Frankston on long term exchanges.

 Rosalind first travelled to Japan as part of her school exchange at Frankston High School in 1993.
 Since then her love of Japan has blossomed.
 She studied the language throughout high school and also later in life as part of her mastery of the Japanese language.
 Her family have hosted over 15 Japanese exchange students.
 She has a keen interest in improving her Japanese language proficiency and also continues to study for her black belt in karate.
 As Rosalind's appreciation for Japanese culture extends to her young family, she has decided this is her time to give back and to continue to foster the strong relationship between Frankston and Susono into the future, continuing the great work by the members of the Frankston Susono committee.